pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

 * This is a known issue with Plex Collection and there is a [Feature Suggestion](https://forums.plex.tv/t/collection-display-issue/305406) detailing the issue more on their forms.

 ## Plex Search
-Uses Plex's [Advance Filters](https://support.plex.tv/articles/201273953-collections/) to add all items to a collection based on the search parameters provided.
+Uses Plex's [Advance Filters](https://support.plex.tv/articles/201273953-collections/) to find all items based on the search parameters provided.

 Any Advance Filter made using the Plex UI should be able to be recreated using `plex_search`.
 If you're having trouble getting `plex_search` to work correctly, build the collection you want inside of Plex's Advance Filters and take a screenshot of the parameters in the Plex UI and post it in either the [Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions) or on [Discord](https://discord.gg/TsdpsFYqqm) and I'll do my best to help you.